jkirkwin/OO-Design-Class-Project-Revisited/StyleDoc-A4.md

 ### SceneBuilder

-SceneBuilder and its extensions serve as a simple, concise way to create any necessary view within the Client GUI.
+SceneBuilder and its extensions serve as a simple, concise method to create any necessary view within the Client GUI.
 It makes use of the Template design pattern, where the buildCommon() method adds all Nodes common to all extensions of the class, while buildSpecifics() adds on the Nodes needed for the specific view being displayed.
 The build() method packages the results of buildCommon and buildSpecifics into a Scene object and returns this, ready to be displayed by Client.

 #### LoginView